brandur/sorg/content/drafts/rust-web.md

 minimal app containing a single target handler, and then execute a request against it.
-This is a nice compromise because despite tests being minimal, they nonetheless exercise an end-to-end slice of the HTTP stack, and are therefore complete, but also fast:
+This is a nice compromise because despite tests being minimal, they nonetheless exercise an end-to-end slice of the HTTP stack, which makes them fast _and_ complete:

 ``` rust
 #[test]